-The literature has eagerly discussed whether emotional responses are a function of cognition, or emotional responses affect cognition.
-According to Du Plessis (2005), emotions are the first part of a rational decision caused by more neuron connections flowing from the emotional part of the brain to the rational part of the brain than the other way around.
+The literature eagerly discusses whether emotional responses are a function of the cognition or whether emotional responses affect the cognition (Damasio; 2000, 2003; Du Plessis, 2005).
+According to Du Plessis (2005) emotions are the first part of a rational decision caused by more neuron connections flowing from the emotional part of the brain to the rational part of the brain than the other way around.
 This is also supported by Ajzen (2002), Martensen et al. (2007), Martensen and Grønholdt (2008), Zajonc (1980) and Verplanken et al. (1998).

-Previous research argues for a separation of emotions into a positive and a negative dimension (e.g., Babin, Lee, Kim and Griffin, 2005; Dubé-Rioux, 1990; Hansen, 2005; Kim and Griffin, 2005; Liljander and Strandvik, 1997; Phillips and Baumgartner, 2002).
-We will follow these recommendations in our analysis of how emotions drive behavioral attitude, and separate emotions into a positive and a negative dimension.
-This leads to the following hypotheses:
+Previous research argues for a separation of emotions into a positive and a negative dimension (Babin, Lee, Kim and Griffin, 2005; Dubé-Rioux, 1990; Hansen, 2005; Kim and Griffin, 2005; Lazarus, 1991; Liljander and Strandvik, 1997; Mano and Oliver, 1993; Phillips and Baumgartner, 2002; Westbrook, 1987).
+We will follow these recommendations in our analysis of how emotions drive behavioral attitude, and separate emotions into a positive and negative dimension.
+This discussion leads to the following hypotheses: